-• SLUK Basic Expedition Leader (BEL, previously BELA: formerly BETA!)
-A basic qualification for Leaders wishing to take groups walking or camping in rural ar

-A basic qualification for Leaders wishing to take groups walking or camping in rural areas, in summer conditions (NB. does not include hill walking).
-The BEL award is a suitable training programme for staff wishing to lead groups in the low level areas, using well marked footpaths without technical difficulties.

-• Walking Group Leaders Award (WGL) Nationally recognised fell walking award for leaders of walking groups in summer conditions, in nonmountainous hilly terrain (Known variously as upland, moor, bog, hill, fell or down), with well-defined obvious boundaries, such as roads and coastlines, where any hazards within it are identifiable and avoidable and where wild camping or movement on steep ground is not involved.

-- Mountain Leader Award (ML)

-This award is intended for those who take groups walking and camping in hills and mountains during the

-summer months, where the use of ropes is not envisaged.
-Includes movement on steep ground, and leadership

-on this terrain.

-- Winter Mountain Leader Assessment

-This is a separate course, which assesses leaders in the more arduous conditions which can be found in winter, including movement on snow and ice.

-• Mountain Instructor Assessment (MIA), Mountain Instructor Certificate (MIC)

-These awards both have the summer ML as a prerequisite, but they require additional rock climbing and mountaineering skills.
+- SLUK Basic Expedition Leader (BEL, previously BELA: formerly BETA!) - A basic qualification for Leaders wishing to take groups walking or camping in rural areas, in summer conditions (NB. does not include hill walking).
+The BEL award is a suitable training programme for staff wishing to lead groups in the low level areas, using well marked footpaths without technical difficulties. - Walking Group Leaders Award (WGL) - Nationally recognised fell walking award for leaders of walking groups in summer conditions, in non-mountainous hilly terrain (Known variously as upland, moor, bog, hill, fell or down), with well-defined obvious boundaries, such as roads and coastlines, where any hazards within it are identifiable and avoidable and where wild camping or movement on steep ground is not involved. - Mountain Leader Award (ML) - This award is intended for those who take groups walking and camping in hills and mountains during the summer months, where the use of ropes is not envisaged.
+Includes movement on steep ground, and leadership on this terrain. - Winter Mountain Leader Assessment - This is a separate course, which assesses leaders in the more arduous conditions which can be found in winter, including movement on snow and ice. - Mountain Instructor Assessment (MIA), Mountain Instructor Certificate (MIC) - These awards both have the summer ML as a prerequisite, but they require additional rock climbing and mountaineering skills.
 The latter award also requires the winter "ML" and includes winter climbing on snow and ice.